 - Watch what other businesses like yours are posting for ideas – particularly if they’re in another town.
 You don’t have to think of everything!

 6. Are your followers engaging?
-Find out with Insights
+Find our with Facebook Insights

 7. Keep it fresh

 Only start a Facebook page if you know you can maintain it.
-A steady flow of content will make sure people don’t think your salon has fallen off the end of the earth!
-But what’s steady?
-A study found that the sweet spot for the number of times you should be posting is between 5-10 times per week.
+A steady flow of content will make sure people don’t think your salon, spa or clinic has fallen off the end of the earth!

-50% of online bookings happen outside of business hours!
+According to Kitomba customer data, more than 50% of online bookings are made outside of normal business hours.
 Giving your clients the ability to make bookings gives your clients the freedom to make an appointment at their leisure, regardless of your opening hours.
-Facebook’s new ‘Book Now’ button will let your clients link to your Online Booking page directly from your mobile or desktop Facebook page.
-Facebook hasn’t supported Mobile Apps in the past, so this is an exciting addition which we’re sure your clients will love!
+Facebook’s ‘Book Now’ button will let your clients link to your Online Booking page directly from your mobile or desktop Facebook page.

 9. Manage your page on the go